 So, you’ve hired a brand-new team member and you’re excited!
-You’ve gone through the extensive and diligent process of recruiting, interviewing and hiring them.
+You’ve gone through the extensive and diligent process of recruiting, interviewing, and hiring them.
 Now, you’re ready to train and develop them into being a strong and impactful addition to your team.
 But, what are the steps you need to take, and what are some key things you need to include in your employee training process to make sure you set both them and the practice up for success?

-Well, we’re so glad you asked.
+We’re so glad you asked.

 Here are the top 9 things to include in your new employee training: